stellar-deprecated/docs/guides/anchor/3-federation-server.md

 [^friendly_names]: Federated addresses use an `*` to separate the username and domain so that your usernames can be e-mail addresses, like `amy@gmail.com*your_org.com`.

 [^federation_tables]: If you want your federation server to cover multiple domains, you’ll need a column to store the domains as well.

+[^ssl]: Requiring that public services are available via SSL helps keep things secure.
+While testing, you can get free certificates from http://letsencrypt.org.
+You can also generate your own self-signed certificates, but you must add them to all the computers in your tests.